Bachelor of Economics: Curriculum

 such as agricultural economics, environmental economics, resource economics, managerial economics, and financial economics.

 Mathematical economics is often an elective; it is generally recommended for those intending graduate training in Economics.
 In the US, these students will often also study selected math-courses in multivariable calculus, differential equations, linear algebra, optimization, and sometimes analysis.

 Co-requisite courses from outside of economics are invariably a program requirement.

 Common to all business programs are introductory or business statistics, and "quantitative techniques", comprising basic calculus, interest calculations, and sometimes matrix operations;

-the social science programs often include these, and may also require sociology and psychology.
+the social science programs sometimes include these, and may also require credits in sociology and psychology.

 Some knowledge of accountancy or management may be assumed in the "applied courses"; credits in these are usually inherent in the business degree.